rcc-uchicago/user-guide/docs/storage.md

 ```

 ## Cost-Effective Data Storage
 In addition to a high-performance GPFS file system, RCC also offers **Cost-effective Data Storage (CDS)** through the [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program) for long-term data storage.
 CDS is only available from login nodes and is meant to be used as a storage for less frequently accessed data.
 Before performing any computation on the data stored on CDS, it first needs to be copied to a high-performance file system.

+CDS includes multiple tiers (`/cds`, `/cds2`, `/cds3`) with the new data to be stored in `/cds3` (1.7 PB) storage.
+Additionally, data can be moved from old tiers to the new ones.

 ## Data Recovery and Backups

 ### Snapshots

 Automated snapshots for the GPFS directories (`home`, `project2`, `project`, `beagle3`) and CDS directories (`cds`, `cds2`,`cds3`) are available from the login nodes for a limited time.
 Note that snapshot top-level directories, `.zfs` and `.snap`, are hidden and cannot be listed with `ls -al`.
-Instead simply navigate to the directory as provide by the snapshot path:
+Instead, simply navigate to the directory as provide by the snapshot path:

 === "Midway2"
       | Directory           | Snapshot kept        | Snapshot Path                                    |